000600/Heart-Failure-Neural-Network/README.md

 - Imbalanced-Learn's Installation Instructions: https://pypi.org/project/imbalanced-learn/

 ## Disclaimer
-Please note that I do not recommend, endorse, or encourage the use of any of my work here in actual medcial use or application in any way.
+Please note that I do not recommend, endorse, or encourage the use of any of my work here in actual medical use or application in any way.